Lamington National Park

 - Look out for eels as they may give you a quick, sharp bite.

 - Read water safety for important information about staying safe in and near water and caring for parks.

-Egg Rock (Kurraragin) is a significant Aboriginal area under the Aboriginal Cultural Heritage Act 2003.
-Unauthorised entry is prohibited PDF, 138.22 KB.
+Egg Rock (Kurraragin) is identified as a significant Aboriginal area under the Aboriginal Cultural Heritage Act 2003 and is a restricted access area (PDF, 138K).

 Walking on ancient ground

 Lamington's rugged landscapes are the result of tremendous changes to the Earth's surface—changes that are still occurring.
 The waterfalls, cliff lines and mountain peaks we see today are remnants of an ancient landscape that reaches back into the Earth's history, some 300 million years.

 The geological story of the Lamington area started during the Palaeozoic Era (more than 225 million years ago) when the single land mass called 'Pangea' separated into two super continents: Laurasia and Gondwana.
 The present-day continents of South America, Africa, Australia and Antarctica, along with India, New Zealand, New Guinea, Madagascar, Arabia and other parts of the present Middle East made up Gondwana.
 (The name ‘Gondwana’ or ‘Forest of the Gonds’ came from an area in Northern India, which in ancient times was home to a people called ‘Gonds’.)

 Some 120 million years ago, Gondwana began to break up.
 The land masses of South America and Africa separated first.
 Madagascar and India followed.
 Australia remained attached to Antarctica until about 65 to 70 million years ago, after which it began to move northwards.
 Small fragments also moved eastwards to form the beginnings of New Zealand and New Caledonia.
 It has been suggested that at this time the Lamington region would have been at about 50° south, moving northwards (with the rest of the continent) at 5 to 7cm each year.